phnmnl/container-mtblisa/README.md

 ## Description

 The ISA API is a Python 3 library that can create, manipulate, and convert ISA formatted content.
-The mzml2ISA tool provides the backbone of ISA-Tab metabolomics study which can then be edited with an ISA editing tool, ISAcreator.
+The mtbls.py module provides the functionality to access MetaboLights ISA-Tab data, wrapped up as the mtblisa container.

 ## Key features